I knew, from a very early age, my mind was something that could work either, incredibly powerfully for me or against me.

 As we walk through life, all sorts of things happen to us.
 Some are within our control, others are not.
-The only thing that matters, when it comes to surviving these events, is how we think about them and how we respond to them – that is the only thing we can control.
+The only thing that really matters is how we think about what happens to us and how we respond – ultimately, that is the only thing we can control.

 Unfortunately, very soon after I came to this understanding, my mind became sick.
 It became clear, after many years of pharmacological and psychological therapies, the only way I would be able to overcome the illness was to use the very part that was unwell.
 Onset of the illness was beyond my control but surviving it was a decision I had to make.

 Now, I am fascinated by the mind, how it works and the control it has!
 My humble blog has come about because I love observing the world and I love writing.
 I’m interested, not just in mental health (although that is my main focus) but also in how people behave and why.

 I am a qualified doctor but no longer practice, I have experience working in the community and in hospital alongside people with severe and enduring mental illness.